yidong72/reasoning-gym/README.md

-# Reasoning Gym
+# 💪🧠 Reasoning Gym

-We are building a python library of procedural dataset generators and algorithmically verifiable reasoning environments for training reasoning models with reinforcement learning (RL).

-The goal is to generate virtually infinite data with adjustable complexity.
+**Reasoning Gym** is a community-created Python library of procedural dataset generators and algorithmically verifiable reasoning environments for training reasoning models with reinforcement learning (RL).
+The goal is to generate virtually infinite training data with adjustable complexity.

+It currently provides **more than 80** tasks over many domains, including but not limited to _algebra_, _arithmetic_, _computation_, _cognition_, _geometry_, _graph theory_, _logic_, and many common _games_.

-Algorithmic verification allows to train on tasks like Rubik‘s cube or [Countdown](<https://en.wikipedia.org/wiki/Countdown_(game_show)#Numbers_Round>) which have many correct solutions.
+Some tasks have a single correct answer, while others provide a standard function for algorithmic verification allows training on tasks such as [Rubik‘s Cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube) and [Countdown](<https://en.wikipedia.org/wiki/Countdown_(game_show)#Numbers_Round>), which have many correct solutions.

-## Dataset Gallery
+## 🖼️ Dataset Gallery

-In [GALLERY.md](https://github.com/open-thought/reasoning-gym/blob/main/GALLERY.md) you find example outputs of all datasets available in reasoning-gym.
+In [GALLERY.md](https://github.com/open-thought/reasoning-gym/blob/main/GALLERY.md) you find example outputs of all datasets available in `reasoning-gym`.

-## Installation
+## ⬇️ Installation

 The `reasoning-gym` package requires Python >= 3.11.

-Install via pip:
+Install the [latest published package from PyPI](https://pypi.org/project/reasoning-gym/) via `pip`:

 ```
 pip install reasoning-gym
 ```

+Please note that this project is currently under active development, and the version published on PyPI may be behind `main`.

+### 🛠️ Development

-For development setup see [CONTRIBUTING.md](CONTRIBUTING.md#delevloper-setup).
+For development setup, see [CONTRIBUTING.md](CONTRIBUTING.md#delevloper-setup).

-## How to instantiate a task dataset?

-Example:
+## ✨ Example Usage

 ```python
 import reasoning_gym